Carreau/posts/38-rethinking-jupyter-documentation.md

 ![numpy.linspace help in IPython](../img/numpy-linspace-current.png)

-It can show some information about the current object (signature, file, sub/super classes) and the raw docstring of the object.
+It can show some information about the current object (signature, file, sub/super classes) and the raw DocString of the object.

-You can scroll around but that's about it; in terminal or Notebooks.
+You can scroll around but that's about it wether in terminal or Notebooks.

-Compare it to the numpy website:
+Compare it to the same documentation on the numpy website:

 ![numpy.linspace on numpy.org](../img/numpy-linspace-website.png)

-Compared to online documentation jupyter documentation is:
+Compared to online documentation viewed from within jupyter, the documentation is:
  - Hard to read,
  - Has no navigation
  - RST Directives have not been interpreted.
- - No inline graph or rendered math.
+ - No inline graph , rendered rendered math.

-There is no access to non-docstring based documentation, narrative, tutorials or image gallery, no search, no syntax highlighting, no way to interact or modify documentation to test effects.
+There is also no access to non-docstring based documentation, like narrative, tutorials, image gallery or examples, no search, no syntax highlighting, no way to interact or modify documentation to test effects of parameters.

 # Limitation for authors

-Due to Jupyter and IPython limitations authors are often contained to document functions.
+Due to Jupyter and IPython limitations to display documentation I believe authors are often contained to document functions.

 Syntax in docstrings is often kept simple for readability, this first version is often preferred: